questdb/documentation/documentation/guides/microsoft-entraid-oidc.md

 width={600}
 />

-By default, the _User.Read_ permission is added to list, but what we really need is:
+By default, the _User.Read_ permission is added to the list, but what we really need is:
  - openid: to be able to issue ID tokens
  - profile: to access user information